AndriMaria/Java-OOP-Project/README.md

   - Manages the organization
 ---
 ## 📖 The Process
-I started by designing the class hierarchy, with `Entity` and `User` as abstract base classes.
-Then I built the concrete classes (`Material`, `Service`, `Donator`, `Beneficiary`) following OOP principles like inheritance and polymorphism.The most challenging part was implementing the eligibility logic in `Requests.java` — checking whether a beneficiary is allowed to receive a certain quantity based on their household size and what they have already received.
+- I started by designing the class hierarchy, with `Entity` and `User` as abstract base classes.
+Then I built the concrete classes (`Material`, `Service`, `Donator`, `Beneficiary`) following OOP principles like inheritance and polymorphism.The most challenging part was implementing the eligibility logic in `Requests.java` ,checking whether a beneficiary is allowed to receive a certain quantity based on their household size and what they have already received.
 ---
 ## 🎓 What I Learned
 - **Inheritance & Polymorphism** — Building class hierarchies with abstract classes